-7.6.5.5.
-For the last milestone, the SAR Panel will prepare a final phase SAR Milestone Review Summary that also includes all previous milestone SAR reviews and Milestone Review Summary documents.
-In addition, the District's written response to the final phase SAR Milestone Review Summary with RMO certification must be presented to the MSC Commander or their delegate for approval via memorandum.
 7.7.
 Review Documentation and Records.
 The PDT is responsible for ensuring the SAR process is appropriately documented.
 SAR documentation must include each the SAR Panel's published SAR Milestone Review Summary with the District's responses to each SAR Milestone Review Summary and corresponding SAR Certification, and the MSC Commander's approval of the District's written response to the final phase SAR Milestone Review Summary.
 Documentation and records must be maintained and filed by the PDT following the MSC/District QMS processes.